 What could possibly go wrong?

-Horror stories of cosmetic procedures gone wrong often make the news—especially when it’s something as devastating as someone dying from botched liposuction.
+Horror stories of cosmetic procedures gone wrong often make the news.
+There’s coverage especially when it’s something as devastating as someone dying from botched liposuction.
 But a treatment doesn’t need to be fatal to have life-altering affects.

 And when the needle is in inexperienced hands, injections can also carry risks of unintended results.
 “If dermal fillers are injected into the wrong spot, the face can look unbalanced, there can be bruises or scarring, or the product can cause visible lumps under the skin,” says Doris Day, MD, a board-certified dermatologist and clinical associate professor of dermatology, New York University Medical Center.
 “And improperly placed Botox can cause uneven or drooping brows,” she cautions.

-Dermatologists are reporting seeing more and more patients who come in for repairs—looking to have a doctor fix a problem that occurred during a procedure they thought would help make them look better.
+Dermatologists are reporting seeing more and more patients who come in for repairs.
+They want the doctor to fix a problem that occurred during a procedure they thought would help make them look better.
 “I just saw a woman who had a laser treatment to erase broken blood vessels,” says Dr. Day.
 “The blood vessels are gone, but now she has permanent brown lines where the vessels used to be.”

-It can end up costing many thousands of dollars more—not to mention the time and discomfort of several additional treatments—to repair bad results like burns, discoloration, and scarring.
+It can end up costing many thousands of dollars more to repair burns, discoloration, and scarring.
+And that’s in addition to the time and discomfort of having several treatments.
 And even after all that, the end result will most likely not be perfect.

 Injections gone wrong can sometimes be quickly fixed—for example, a misplaced injection of a hyaluronic acid based dermal filler such as Belotero, Juvederm, Restalyne, or Perlane, can be instantly neutralized with an injection of the enzyme hyaluronidase.
 But with dermal fillers such as Radiesse and Sculptra, your only choice is to wait for it to be metabolized by your body and gradually disappear, which can take up to a year.
 Same goes for Botox, which wears off in 3 to 6 months.
 And if it’s a permanent filler (such as Artefill), you’re pretty much stuck with the results unless you have it surgically removed.

 Of course, even with the most skilled physician, things can—and sometimes do—go wrong.
 The difference is that someone with the proper knowledge, training and experience can respond quickly to rectify a problem.
-“A person who knows what they’re doing will recognize right away if something doesn’t go well and can address it immediately to minimize any damage,” says Day.
+“A person who knows what they’re doing will recognize right away if something doesn’t go well.
+And they can address it immediately to minimize any damage,” says Day.

 Follow the same guidelines we do when selecting cosmetic doctors to included in our expertly curated directory, The Book.
 Dermatologists should be certified by the American Board of Dermatology (ABD).
 Plastic Surgeons should be certified by the American Board of Plastic Surgery (ABPS).
 Both of those boards are part of the American Board of Medical Specialties (ABMS), a non-profit organization that is considered the gold standard of physician certification.
 For more information about how we choose our providers, please read Credentials We Abide By.